Just Landed

 • You intend to take up permanent residence in South Africa.

-The possession of a visa doesn’t guarantee you entry into South Africa.
+The possession of a visa does not guarantee your entry into South Africa.
 It entitles you only to proceed to a South African port of entry, where an immigration officer will check that you satisfy the basic requirements for entry into the country.
+Whether or not you need a visa, you require the following in order to be granted entry into South Africa:

 If you come from, journeyed through or disembarked at a country in the yellow fever belt of Africa or South America, you must also have proof of inoculation against the disease.
-The inoculation only becomes valid ten days after the inoculation and remains valid for ten years.
+The inoculation only becomes valid ten days after the inoculation, and remains valid for ten years.